Stabilizer R\'enyi Entropy and Conformal Field Theory: Stabilizer R e nyi Entropy in Critical States

 \subsection{Full-state SRE}

-We here discuss how the universal size-independent term in the full-state SRE is determined from the g-factor of the replicated theory with the interlayer line defect.
-We consider a one-dimensional critical chain of length $L$, whose low-energy behavior is described by a ($1+1$)-dimensional conformal field theory (CFT) with the central charge $c$.
+We here discuss how the universal size-independent term in the full-state SRE is determined from the $g$-factor of the replicated theory with the interlayer line defect.
+We consider a one-dimensional critical chain of length $L$, whose low-energy behavior is described by a ($1+1$)-dimensional CFT with the central charge $c$.
 We assume time-reversal symmetry ($\psi=\psi^\ast$) for the sake of simplicity.
-As outlined in the previous section, we use the replica trick to calculate the SRE of an entire chain for integer $\alpha\geq2$, and then, we analytically continue the result to arbitrary $\alpha$.
+As outlined in the previous section, we use the replica trick to calculate the SRE of an entire chain for integer $\alpha\geq2$.
+While the analytical continuation to arbitrary $\alpha$ is not required for our purpose, we numerically verified that the continued results are consistent with the SRE obtained for integer $\alpha$ in the Ising CFT.
 Let us rewrite Eq.~\eqref{eq:sre-bell-basis} for integer $\alpha$ in the following form:

 The operator $\sum_{\vec{m}}(P^{\vec{m}})^{\otimes \alpha}$ acts as a projection operator in the $2\alpha$-component replicated theory and induces an interlayer line defect at the time slice $\tau=0$ on the two-dimensional sheet.
 We can define the partition function of this theory as follows: